 Data Separation for BYOD

-Deliver custom content during Automated Device Enrollment to enhance security and show users tailored information.
+Deliver custom content during Automated Device Enrolment to enhance security and show users tailored information.

 Single sign-on extension